mage-ai/mage-ai/docs/blocks/data_loading.md

 Mage's data loading clients fall into two categories:

 -   **File-Loading Clients** - import/export data between files and your pipeline.
 Includes both local filesystem storage and external filesystem storage (like AWS S3)
 -   **Database Clients** - imports data from an external database into your pipeline and exports data frames back into that database.
+These database clients include the `execute` method which execute your queries in the connected database.
+The Google BigQuery client follows this structure.
     -   A subcategory of database clients are **connection-based clients**, which wrap a connection to the database.
 This connection is used to execute transactions (sets of queries) on the database, which are either committed (saved to database) or rolled-back (deleted).
 Clients for PostgreSQL, Redshift, and Snowflake follow this structure.

 ## Example: Loading data from a file